Conservation laws in classical Poisson field theories

 Considering just the linear terms in the $\kappa$-parameter, the NR hamiltonian is given by

 The commutative limit $(\kappa \rightarrow 0)$ recovers the Hamiltonian for the free particle.
-The new terms due to the $\kappa$-Minkowski parameter introduces a interaction of the particle angular momentum ${\bf L}$ with the uniform magnetic field added to the same term of ${\bf L}\cdot{\bf B}$ mixed with the kinetic term.
-In this point, we consider the uniform magnetic field on the ${\cal Z}$-direction, {\it i.e.}, ${\bf B}=B_{0}\,\hat{{\bf z}}$, and the addition of a Coulomb potential to the NR hamiltonian :
+The new terms that emerge due to the $\kappa$-Minkowski NC geometry introduce an interaction between particle's angular momentum ${\bf L}$, and the constant and uniform magnetic field, as a mixed ${\bf L}\cdot{\bf B}$ in the kinetic term.
+At this point, we consider a constant and uniform magnetic field on the ${\cal Z}$-direction, ${\bf B}=B_{0}\,\hat{{\bf z}}$, and add a Coulomb potential to the NR hamiltonian \cite{CoulombHamiltonian}

-This Hamiltonian can be written as $H=H_{0}+H^{(\kappa)}$, where $H^{(\kappa)}$ sets the interaction terms of the particle with the magnetic field, and $H_{0}$ is the usual hamiltonian of a particle interacting with the Coulomb potential.
-Thereby, we can use the perturbation theory approach to find the energy levels of the system (\ref{HB0}).
-The energy levels of this system are defined by
+This Hamiltonian can be written as $H=H_{0}+H^{(\kappa)}$, where $H^{(\kappa)}$ describes the interaction terms of the particle with the magnetic field, and $H_{0}$ is the usual Hamiltonian of a particle interacting with the Coulomb potential.
+Therefore, we can use a perturbation theory approach to find the energy levels of the system (\ref{HB0}).
+The energy levels of this system are given by